liang-tao-se/avengers_vs_invaders/README.md

 *Note: this is an AGPL licensed coding challenge repo, therefore no spoils in commits or issues please if you wish to contribute...*

-*Disclaimer: if you happen to be one of the superheroes or invader guys quoted in this file and sort of feel offended or anything, please redirect your anger towards the authors of [wiki page 1][r1] and [wiki page 2][r2]...just spare my life, I will do anything...*
+*Disclaimer: if you happen to be one of the superheroes or invader guys quoted in this file and sort of feel offended or anything, please redirect your anger towards the authors of [wiki page 1][r1], [wiki page 2][r2], [wiki page 3][r3], and [wiki page 4][r4]...just spare my life, I will do anything...*

 ## Prelude: Where **Your** Legend Starts